-- eliminate discrimination that is unlawful under the DDA; - eliminate harassment of those with a disability; - promote positive attitudes towards disabled persons; - encourage participation by disabled individuals; - take steps to take account of disabilities even if this involves treating disabled persons more favourably than their peers.
+- eliminate discrimination that is unlawful under the DDA, - eliminate harassment of those with a disability, - promote positive attitudes towards those with a disability, - encourage participation by individuals with a disability,

+• take steps to take account of disabilities even if this involves treating those with a disability more favourably than their peers.

-To fulfil their duties under the 2006 Act schools should involve those with a disability in producing a Disability Equality Scheme (DES) and Action Plan, and ensure that the scheme and plan are readily available.
+To fulfil their duties under the 2006 Act, schools should involve those with a disability in producing a Disability Equality Scheme (DES) and Action Plan and ensure that the scheme and plan are readily available.

-Within the plan a school should:
+Within the plan, a school should:

-- identify desired outcomes; - demonstrate action taken to achieve those outcomes; - report annually on the progress made and review the scheme and plan in light of that progress.
+- · identify desired outcomes, - · demonstrate action taken to achieve those outcomes, - report annually on the progress made and review the scheme and plan in light of that progress.

-Red Balloon Centres produce a three year plan and report annually against that plan.
+RBET-Norfolk produces a three-year plan and reports annually against that plan.

-Definitions of 'disability' and subsequent prescribed practice that must inform Red Balloon provision
+Definitions of 'disability' and subsequent prescribed practice that must inform RBET-Norfolk's provision.